isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 Until then, I had met her several times while I was a student at Central Labor Academy (Chūōrōdō Gakuin), but I had only bowed slightly and dared not speak to her.

 "Dear Akiko, I have finally been able to work and live on my own.
-The conditions of three years ago, when you turned down to have friendly relationship with me, are now resolved.
+The conditions of three years ago, when you refused to have friendly relationship with me, are now resolved.
 Here is my formal proposal to you..."

 On Sunday of the following week I wrote to Akiko, who visited me at the colony.